 U.S. House of Representatives

-Texas 8th District
+Texas' 8th Congressional District

 That's where I can offer the most help.
-In the business world, it is never an acceptable response to dismiss critical needs due to cost alone.
+In the business world, it is never an acceptable response to ignore critical needs due to cost alone.
 Businesses who take such an approach fail, while the innovative businesses with creative solutions thrive.
-The same applies to world powers, and to an exponential degree.
+The same applies to world powers, but to an exponential degree.
 We need more accountants to get our fiscal house in order.
 By last count, there are only 11 members in Congress with Accounting Backgrounds.
 Because so many issues are tied to our fiscal strength, I want to join them, and fix that problem.

 In my house, we have a saying that my kids know all too well:

 “Learn so you can earn.
 No handouts.”

 In that same vein, I do not expect a handout.
 I will earn your vote.
 Toward that end, you will not hear hollow political rhetoric from me.
 Instead, I will offer specific ideas on the issues, and what I plan to do in Congress to fix them.